gek169/Simple_ISA/README.md

 emulate_seg: Same as Emulate, but the segment is passed down to the child.
 (1 byte) (D2)

+rxicmp: comparison like rxcmp, but for signed 32 bit integers.
+(1 byte) (D3)

 The rest: nop duplicates, free for expansion (1 byte)
 ```
 There are plenty of free instruction spots for you to play around with in your experimentation.